Associate Vice President and Dean of Students

 Prior to coming to Georgetown, Mitch practiced in the litigation department at Palmer & Dodge LLP in Boston, where he focused on the representation of schools and colleges.
 He also served as a law clerk to the Honorable Chief Justice Margaret H. Marshall of the Massachusetts Supreme Judicial Court after graduating from Yale Law School.

-Director of Disability Services
+Director of Accessibility Services

-Assistant Director of Disability Services and Wellness
+Associate Director of Accessibility Services

 Director of Residence Life

 Chris Hall, Director of Residence Life and Student Housing, has been a part of the Georgetown community since 1999.
 Prior to coming to Georgetown Law, Chris worked for an educational foundation in Washington, D.C. focusing on civics and government, and for Midwestern State University in Wichita Falls, Texas.
 He holds a B.A. in political science and history and an M.A. in Liberal Studies.
 Chris lives with his wife and two daughters in nearby Silver Spring, MD.
 A native Texan, Chris is a die-hard Dallas Cowboys and accustomed to taking on the fans of the local team!

 Acting Director of Student Life